Initial setup of mini-Shogi

 WinBoard for Shogi

 Shokidoki uses WinBoard protocol, and can thus run natively under WinBoard.
-Other WinBoard engines are TJshogi and a version of GNU Shogi adapted by me.
+Other WinBoard engines are TJshogi and a version of GNU Shogi and Bonanza adapted by me.
 WinBoard can also run Shogi engines using USI protocol through the UCI2WB adapter.
 USI-compatible engines that I tested this way are Lesserkai, (which is included in the package of the Shogidokoro GUI), PetitShogi, Laramie, BlunderUSI and SPEAR.
 Some of these, in particular PetitShogi and SPEAR, are not fully USI compliant, but support some 'Shogidokoro dialect' of USI.
 This dialect only support byoyomi time control (which is not yet available under WinBoard).
 They can be run by a kludge (built into UCI2WB for this purpose) of making WinBoard incremental TC look to them as if it was byoyomi.
-The very strong engine Bonanza can be run as USI engine through the u2b adapter, and thus under WinBoard through UCU2WB and u2b in tandem.
+The very strong engine Bonanza can be run as USI engine through the u2b adapter, and thus under WinBoard through UCU2WB and u2b in tandem, but it is recommended to use the Bonanza WB version I created, which does not need adapters, and supports interactive analysis and move exclusion under WinBoard.

 |engine name||supported protocol||remarks||downloads|